 Thankfully, immigration clearance was a breeze but as usual, baggage claim was the nightmare.
 Yes, there’s a long queue for security check before you can even enter the baggage claim area.
 I can’t understand why they need to do that.
 When I finally made it through, I pushed my rickety luggage trolley through a new underpass and emerged at the car park where I spotted a man holding up a placard with my name on it.
 He’s my guide Soraj.
 He brought me back to the Holy Himalaya Hotel where I met up with the boss and my old friend, Jyoti.
 I wasted no time to check out my other old friend – the streets of Kathmandu.

 There were not that many noticeable changes in Thamel compared to 5 years ago.
 It was early November, getting quite chilly and there were not many tourists around.
 Noticeably and audibly missing were those from China – until I went into a phone shop to get my SIM card.
 I sat for a while waiting as two smoking men bombarded the poor lady at the counter with questions.
 It might have been a little more tolerable if I were a smoker and didn’t understand their coarse language, but after a couple of minutes, I left.
 At the Chhetrapati circus, I got my SIM card and some Diamox.
 After a dinner of chicken momo at Gaia Restaurant just outside the Holy Himalaya, I was as ready as I could be.
 Months before this trip, I shared on Facebook that this is one trek that I was not very confident of completing because of its sheer intensity and my advancing age.
 Most people my age would have trouble climbing up 10 flights of stairs.
 I was audaciously challenging Everest’s Three Passes.
-Even though I managed Ala Kul Pass in Kyrgyzstan pretty well, there was a real possibility of suffering a humiliating defeat in the Himalayas.
+Even though I managed Ala Kul Pass in Kyrgyzstan pretty well in June, I was deeply aware that there was a real possibility of suffering a humiliating defeat in the mighty Himalayas.

 After checking in, we got our boarding passes and proceeded to the “traditional” security check.
 Once that was cleared, I helped myself to breakfast in a box (boiled egg, sandwich, pastry, banana, apple), seated in the new, slightly more spacious passenger’s lounge.
 Our flight was called out, we boarded the bus and stopped halfway on the tarmac when someone on another flight was found on our bus.
-After ejecting the negligent chap, we continued to where the Twin Otters were parked.
+After ejecting the dreaming chap, we continued to where the Twin Otters were parked.

 Phakding now is not quite the same as the Phakding I last visited in 2008.
 The lodges have become a lot more sophisticated.
 I felt as if I had stumbled upon a new trail that was familiar in some ways but utterly strange in others.
 Yaks or dzos used to be the workhorses here, carrying loads to resupply the lodges (some of which might already qualify as hotels).
 Mules are now the new kids on the block and could often be seen jostling for space on the stone-lined paths.
 Apparently, these animals are tamer, safer and more surefooted than the clumsy yaks.
 Their loads now include gas tanks instead of firewood.
 In the lodges, there are now attached bathrooms with hot showers, paid WIFI and even latte/cappuccino.
-Some rooms even have electric blankets.
+Some rooms even have made-in-China electric blankets.